LOCKEDS ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious and irrelevant emails should not be opened.
-Any attachments (or links) found in suspect mail must never be opened - as that is the origin of a potential infection.
-It is advised to only use official and verified download channels.
-Software activation and updating should be done with tools/functions provided by legitimate developers, as illegal activation tools ("cracks") and third party updaters are deemed to be high-risk.
-It is strongly recommended to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Said programs are to be used for regular system scans and removal of detected threats/issues.
-If your computer is already infected with LOCKEDS, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious, irrelevant emails or any attachments or links found in them, since this is the origin of potential infections.
+Use only official and verified download channels.
+Software activation and updating should be performed with tools/functions provided by legitimate developers.
+Illegal activation tools ("cracks") and third party updaters are high-risk.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+These programs should be used for regular system scans and removal of detected threats/issues.
+If your computer is already infected with LOCKEDS, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in LOCKEDS ransomware's HTML application ("HOW TO DECRYPT FILES.hta"):
+Text presented in LOCKEDS ransomware HTML application ("HOW TO DECRYPT FILES.hta"):

 All your files have been encrypted!